Evolution in Robotic Islands

 Metadata-stripped archive copies for older references that are harder to find from current search.

-Open archive PDFCEC-era rover paper on evolving controller and sensing behaviours in simulation.
+CEC-era rover paper on evolving controller and sensing behaviours in simulation.

 Local archive PDFIJCAI workshop paper connecting camera control, rover navigation, and unknown environments.